-One of the first things to observe about sex is that our personal experience of sex, as individuals, HAS to be both similar to others and also different.
+One of the first things to observe about sex and marital intimacyis that our personal experience, as individuals, HAS to be both similar to others and also different.

 There are fundamental features of sex that we have in common with others, beginning with the most obvious physical similarities, but extending to other aspects of our being too: for example, our emotional and psychological life.